-Casement window can be installed as a single window, paired with another casement (creating a twin structure) or leveraged in a bay window structure.
+Casement windows can be installed as a single window, paired with another casement (creating a twin structure) or leveraged in a bay window structure.
 This style of windows hinge at the side and open via an effortless crank operating system that allows for easy cleaning from inside your home.
-Built with an extremely durable frame and our most energy-efficient glass package, the casement window adds protection, functionality, and energy savings.
+Built with a durable frame, the casement window adds protection, functionality, and energy savings.

-Picture windows allow you to capture the beautiful views of the great outdoors.
-These large, framed windows provide maximum light and visibility from both the inside and outside of your home!
+Picture windows allow you to take in the views of the great outdoors.
+These large, framed windows provide maximum light and visibility from both the inside and outside of your home.

 Slider windows are designed to maximize light when closed and ventilation when open.
-These windows typically feature two panels that slide from side to side and are constructed using the highest quality materials for maximum durability and energy efficiency.
+These windows typically feature two panels that slide from side to side and are constructed using high quality materials for maximum durability and energy efficiency.

 Bay & Bow Windows

-Bay windows are the perfect choice for creating curb appeal while adding light and warmth to your home’s interior.
-These window styles are typically comprised of one center picture window that allows light to flood into your home.
-This center window is usually flanked by your choice of casement or double-hung windows on each side.
-Every bay window is made with the highest quality materials and our most energy-efficient glass for maximum durability, comfort and cost savings.
+Bay windows are typically comprised of one center picture window that allows light to enter your home.
+This center window is usually bordered by your choice of casement or double-hung windows on each side.

 On the other hand, bow windows are different from a traditional bay window, combining four or more fixed or venting windows to create a larger aesthetic addition to your home.

 Garden windows add dimension and light to your kitchen.
-Garden windows typically include shelving space, making them perfect for an in-home herb and vegetable garden.
+Garden windows typically include shelving space, making them ideal for an in-home herb and vegetable garden.

-What are the different types of window materials and is there such a thing as the “best” window material?
-Here are some of the more popular types of window materials:
+What are the different types of window frame materials, and is there such a thing as the “best” frame material?
+Here are some of the more popular types of materials:

 Wood window frames are made of solid wood with the exterior covered in aluminum or vinyl to protect the wood from the outside elements.
-Wood windows generally require maintenance and will need to be refinished.
+These wooden frames require maintenance over time.

 Vinyl frames are typically the least expensive material and do not require any type of painting.
 Vinyl frames are usually white, which is something to consider if you were looking to coordinate your windows with the color of the exterior paint.
-Vinyl window manufacturers can pain the exterior of the frame to compliment the style of your home.
+Many window manufacturers can paint the exterior of the windows to compliment the exterior of your home.